fameteor/specs/README.md

 - popup for all data modification (maybe except textXML in line if it is not possible to have a movable popup)
 - do not route if popup opened

+## Make multi objects vievers
+Can display a list of objects to be displayed : ex : - multiple docs displayed and choose the want you want to see, edit.
+Make it possible to have full screen on the in-edition doc .